Sign up on-line to receive an information packet

 - Short drive to New Brunswick

 The table below demonstrates how a post-baccalaureate student may achieve eligibility for teacher certification in Maine by studying at UMPI.
 Approved educational courses are guaranteed to be offered for the 45-hour and the 60-hour extended credit program.
 Extra content courses needed for certification in specific endorsement areas in Maine are not included.
 A transcript analysis for each individual student is done by program staff to determine content courses needed.
 Content courses may be taken at the University of Maine at Presque Isle, if available.
-Eligibility for teacher certification also requires achieving a passing score on all required Praxis exams, and fingerprinting and criminal background check in Maine.
+Eligibility for teacher certification also requires fingerprinting and criminal background check in Maine.

 |Post-Baccalaureate Teacher Education Program

 Elementary and Secondary Education

 (For 45 credits or 60-hour extended credit program)

 |Sequence of courses||45 credit hour program||60 credit hour program|